OEA Members and Coronavirus FAQs

 How can I help my community during this time?

 I’m also asking you to please share information about your school’s meal service programs with your community, either over social media or over the phone.
 Many of our students depend on the nutritional services provided by our public schools and ensuring as many families in your local community know how to access those services as possible is critical during this time.
+A regularly updated list of district meal information can be found here.

 How will school employees be treated during the closures?